New shoes on budget day: Prince Edward Island

 In 2002, Pat Mella was speaking to journalists about PEI's budget when the Premier interrupted and presented her with a pair of sandals.

 Saskatchewan

 Saskatchewan finance minister Ken Krawetz first bought a new pair of shoes for budget day in 2013.
 He put them on with a shoehorn to demonstrate that the province faces what the minister described as "significant financial pressures on the treasury".

 Northwest Territories

-On February 25, 2020, Northwest Territories Finance Minister Caroline Wawzonek wore natural harp seal fur high heel shoes when she tabled her first Budget Address for the 19th Legislative Assembly.
-The shoes were made by ENB Artisan, from Iqaluit, Nunavut.
+In May 2024, Northwest Territories Finance Minister Caroline Wawzonek wore natural white runners when she tabled her first Budget Address for the 20th Legislative Assembly.

 Nunavut

 In 1999, Finance Minister Kelvin Ng wore caribou-skin boots when he tabled Nunavut's budget.